GiacomoPogliana/Genomics-Project/README.md

 * **BCFtools & bgzip** (VCF manipulation and filtering)

 ## Directory Structure and Input Files
 The script expects a specific directory structure to function correctly.
-You must run the script from a A main directory containing specific reference files.
-Within this directory, a specific subfolder for each trio, containing the respective paired-end FASTQ file.
+You must run the script from a main directory containing specific reference files.
+Within this directory, a specific subfolder for each trio is mandatory, containing the respective paired-end FASTQ file.

 **Required files in the main directory:**
 * `chr20` (Bowtie2 index files for chromosome 20)